shruti-sivakumar/Missing-Data-Imputation-Using-C/README.md

 # Missing Data Imputation Using C

-This project represents my **first university project**, developed collaboratively to explore classic missing data imputation techniques using C. The goal was to implement and evaluate five methods on three real-world datasets, with each method coded from scratch and adapted to the specific structure and missingness patterns of each dataset.
+This project represents my **first university project**, developed to explore classic missing data imputation techniques using C. The goal was to implement and evaluate five methods on three real-world datasets, with each method coded from scratch and adapted to the specific structure and missingness patterns of each dataset.

 Missing data imputation is a critical preprocessing step in any data pipeline.
 This project systematically compares several popular techniques to highlight their strengths, limitations, and contextual suitability.